Scarletsang/libft/README.md

 The core library features:

-- Functions to compare, copy and iterate on C NULL-terminated strings
+- LIBFT/string.h: Functions to compare, copy and iterate on C strings (NULL-terminated or not)
-- Functions to create new strings by allocating on heap on every call
+- LIBFT/ctype.h: Functions to get the type of integer
-- Functions to compare and copy on arbitary memory location
+- LIBFT/general.h: Convertion between different data and allocation functions
-- Simple IO functions to write to given file descriptors
+- LIBFT/io.h: Simple IO functions to write to given file descriptors

 Additional data structure includes:

-- vector (dynamic array)
+- LIBFT/vector.h: dynamic array
-- stringbuilder
+- LIBFT/stringbuilder.h: Easy string manipulation that minimize use of malloc
-- hashtable
+- LIBFT/hashtable.h: hashtable
-- list (linked list)
+- LIBFT/list.h: linked list

 Additional utility functions:

-- get_next_line
+- LIBFT/gnl.h: features the get_next_line function which extract one line as NULL-terminated string from a file descriptor
-- ft_printf
+- LIBFT/printf.h: features the ft_printf function which does the same thing as the normal "printf" but without buffering

 ## Compilation